 life as a classical music lover.
 Please keep up the good work!

 I just read the review of Bruckner's 4th Symphony

-and he is a thinker.
+and interesting, and he is a thinker.

 and finally you cannot please everybody

 I have been reading the reviews on your site and

 of your writers clearly do not know what they are talking about.

 The Lyrita boxed sets just arrived.
 They are beautiful because the

 music is so.
 Hats off to Lyrita for - in my opinion - almost single-handedly

-British music and its musical heritage alive.
+keeping British music and its musical heritage alive.

 Mostly, I want to thank you and musicweb for providing such fine and

 of information and reviews are of the highest caliber.

 You and your web site are offering me more than I can succinctly write

-this short space.
+in this short space.
 I am sure I speak for many.
 Thank you.

 May you only prosper!